vishal-i4gs/speechAssistant/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the unit tests, clone the repo, change the target to `speechAssistant_ExampleTests`.
+Once done, select `Product` from the status bar and push `Test`

 ## Requirements